SystemsApproach/ops/control.rst

   migration mechanism supports simultaneous operation of multiple versions.

-Note that because Atomix is fault-tolerant as long as it runs on multiple physical servers, it can be built on top of unreliable local (per-server) storage.
+Two points require further elaboration.
+First, because Atomix is fault-tolerant as long as it runs on multiple physical servers, it can be built on top of unreliable local (per-server) storage.
 There is no reason to use highly available cloud storage.
 On the other hand, prudence dictates that all the state the Runtime Control subsystem maintains be backed up periodically, in case it needs to be restarted from scratch due to a catastrophic failure.
 These checkpoints, plus all the configuration-as-code files stored in GitHub, collectively define the entirety of the authoritative state needed to (re-)instantiate a cloud deployment.

+Second, the set of model definitions are like any other piece of configuration-as-code.
+They are checked into the code repository and versioned, just as described in Section 4.5.
+Moreover, the Helm chart that specifies how to deploy the Runtime Control subsystem identifies the version of the models that are to be loaded, analogous to the way Helm charts already identify the version of each microservice (Docker Image) to be deployed.
+This means the version of the Runtime Control Helm chart effectively specifies the version of the Runtime Control API, since as we'll see in a the next subsection, that API is auto-generated from the set of models.
+All of this is to say that version control for the Northbound Interface of the cloud as an aggregated whole is managed in exactly the same way as version control for each functional building block that contributes to the cloud's internal implementation.

 5.2.2 Runtime Control API
 ~~~~~~~~~~~~~~~~~~~~~~~~~